angelsk/sfCmsPlugin/README.md

 The first visit to the admin sitetree module will set up the sitetree (including the root node - based on the config above).
 You will need to publish the root node and delete the default `@homepage` route in the frontend app to use the dynamic routing.

+Enable the page and listing display modules in the frontend `settings.yml`.

+     enabled_modules:
+      - pageDisplay
+      - listingDisplay

 Multiple Sites Setup